nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/kubernetes-helm-chart.md

 The parameters of the `minio`, `mongodb`, `opensearch` and `kafka` charts can be configured in the [values-CHART.yaml](https://github.com/nuxeo/nuxeo-helm-chart/tree/master/ci/helm/values) files.

-**Note:** these values are just sample values.
+**Note:** These values are just sample values.
 The related charts need a fine-grained configuration to be suitable for production, see the available values for each one of them:

 - [nuxeo](https://github.com/nuxeo/nuxeo-helm-chart/blob/master/nuxeo/values.yaml)
 - [minio](https://github.com/bitnami/charts/blob/main/bitnami/minio/values.yaml)